GambitBSM/GambitBSM.github.io/content/en/documentation/help/configuration_examples.md

 ---
 title: "Configuration Examples"
-description: "A list of specific cmake tweaks and environment variable hacks that have been useful for configuring and building GAMBIT in restricted environments, such as large clusters."
+description: "A list of specific cmake tweaks and environment variables that have been useful for configuring and building GAMBIT in restricted environments, such as large clusters."
 date: 2022-07-01T22:31:46+01:00
 lastmod: 2022-07-01T22:31:46+01:00
 draft: false